Halil3509/Halil3509/README.md

 <br />

-I'm an enthusiastic AI engineer currently pursuing my senior license at Izmir Bakırçay University.
+I'm an enthusiastic AI engineer.
 Welcome to my GitHub haven, where I share my passion for AI, coding adventures, and a bit of my personal interests.

 **About me**